JustinLove/alchemy_tutor/notes.md

 entities/buildings/receptacle_oil.xml - material area checker, runs script on success entities/buildings/receptacle_oil.lua - material_area_checker_success function
 entities/items/pickup/potion.xml
 ```

+## Pixel Scenes

+- can be processed concurrently, starting one before another is finished.
+- pixel scenes triggered within a pixel scene are (can be?) processed immediately, before the next pixel in the parent scene
+- there can be significant delay in drawing child pixel scenes

     Thatrius — Today at 16:46
     Seems like I remember accomplishing this by messing around with materials_that_create_messages from DamageModelComponent